-Search any product, brand, additive or restaurant — get instant halal verification backed by certification data.
+Search any product, brand, additive or restaurant — get instant halal status information from open-source data and official certification records.

 Three simple steps to make informed food choices — free and instant.